PyCQA/redbaron/docs/basics.rst

     In [3]: red[0].value

-* node attributes which are other nodes, they are shown with a :file:`->` followed by the name of the other node at the next line in :file:`.help()`. :file:`.target` and :file:`.value` here for example.
+* node attributes, which are other nodes.
+They are shown with a :file:`->` followed by the name of the other node at the next line in :file:`.help()`. :file:`.target` and :file:`.value` here for example.

 .. ipython::